tystar86/python_exercises/Tasks/data_structures.md

 ```

 #18.
->Write a Python program to read a string and interpreting the string as an array of machine values.
+>Write a function to read a string and interpreting the string as an array of machine values.

 **Expected Output:**
 ```